Dave Toub

 David Toub (born June 1, 1962) is an American professional football coach who is the assistant head coach and special teams coordinator for the Kansas City Chiefs of the National Football League (NFL).

+Toub was the special teams coordinator named to ESPN's 2025 "All Quarter Century" team, due to his having "coordinated a top-five special teams unit in every season from 2006 (when ESPN's efficiency ratings began) to 2017, including the postseason."

 Playing career

 College

 Toub played offensive line at Springfield College from 1980 to 1981 and at the University of Texas-El Paso (UTEP) from 1983 to 1984.
 At UTEP, Toub earned All-WAC selections twice.

 Professional

 Toub was drafted by the Philadelphia Eagles in the ninth round of the 1985 NFL draft.
 He was released before the start of the regular season.
 Later, Toub attended the Los Angeles Rams training camp in two consecutive years, but was released before the start of the regular season.

 Coaching career

 College

 Toub began his coaching career at the University of Texas-El Paso in 1986.
 His first year was as a graduate assistant; the next two years he was the strength and conditioning coach.
 Toub then spent nine years as the strength and conditioning coach at the University of Missouri; also coaching offensive line from 1989 to 1991 was Andy Reid.
 Afterwards, Toub coached the defensive line for three years.